rishi9cyber/SSO-Implementation/README.md

 # Single Sign-On (SSO) with SAML and OAuth

-# SSO-Implementation
-Single Sign-On (SSO) implementation using SAML and OAuth 2.0 with Okta/Auth0 as the identity provider

 ## Overview
 This project demonstrates the implementation of **Single Sign-On (SSO)** using **SAML** for authentication and **OAuth 2.0** for authorization.
 It showcases how users can log in once and access multiple applications securely.